Exemption 33—Marine Safety (Sailing vessels with motor propulsion)

 Option 2: Complete one of the following training courses:

-- YA-RYA Diesel Engine and YA Powerboat Handling
+- the Australian Sailing–RYA Diesel Engine course and the Australian Sailing Powerboat Handling course; or

-- YA-RYA Diesel Engine and RYA Level 2 Powerboat.
+- the Australian Sailing–RYA Diesel Engine course and the RYA Level 2 Powerboat course.

 Legislation and incorporated material